andrealaspina/galerkin/README.md

 ### Porous Media 🧽

-- `Darcy_CG`: Solves the **Darcy law** with the CG method for the macroscopic problem, informed by the effective properties derived from a unit cell problem solving the **Navier-Stokes equations** with Comsol's LiveLink for MATLAB [^6].
+- `Darcy_CG`: Solves the **Darcy law** with the CG method for the macroscopic problem, informed by effective properties from a unit cell problem solving the **Navier-Stokes equations** with Comsol's LiveLink for MATLAB [^6].

-- `Darcy2Phase_CG`: Solves the **two-phase Darcy law** with the CG method for the macroscopic problem, informed by the effective properties derived from a unit cell problem solving the **Cahn-Hilliard-Navier-Stokes equations** with Comsol's LiveLink for MATLAB.
+- `Darcy2Phase_CG`: Solves the **two-phase Darcy law** with the CG method for the macroscopic problem, informed by effective properties from a unit cell problem solving the **Cahn-Hilliard-Navier-Stokes equations** with Comsol's LiveLink for MATLAB.

-- `Darcy2PhaseRichards_CG`: Solves the **Richards’ equation** with the CG method for the macroscopic problem, informed by the effective properties derived from a unit cell problem solving the **Cahn-Hilliard-Navier-Stokes equations** with Comsol's LiveLink for MATLAB.
+- `Darcy2PhaseRichards_CG`: Solves the **Richards’ equation** with the CG method for the macroscopic problem, informed by effective properties from a unit cell problem solving the **Cahn-Hilliard-Navier-Stokes equations** with Comsol's LiveLink for MATLAB.

-- `Darcy2PhaseRichards_HDG`: Solves the **Richards’ equation** with the HDG method for the macroscopic problem, informed by the effective properties derived from a unit cell problem solving the **Cahn-Hilliard-Navier-Stokes equations** with Comsol's LiveLink for MATLAB.
+- `Darcy2PhaseRichards_HDG`: Solves the **Richards’ equation** with the HDG method for the macroscopic problem, informed by effective properties from a unit cell problem solving the **Cahn-Hilliard-Navier-Stokes equations** with Comsol's LiveLink for MATLAB.

 ## Multi-physics Coupling 🔄